 In most cases, GERD is a chronic condition that people live with for the rest of their lives.
 The only curative treatment is surgery, but medications and lifestyle changes are helpful for managing the symptoms of GERD.
 Our physicians and surgeons can help patients decide which treatment option best fits their needs.

 For most patients, treatment recommendations follow a stepped approach that begins with changes in diet, avoiding food close to bedtime, losing weight and other lifestyle changes.

-Approximately 20 percent of adults with GERD may be appropriate candidates for surgical treatment using a procedure called Nissen fundoplication (also called anti-reflux surgery).
-This procedure stops reflux of stomach contents by tightening the valve located between the stomach and the esophagus called the lower esophageal sphincter, which prevents the stomach contents and acid from refluxing back into the esophagus.
-Unlike medications that provide only symptomatic heartburn relief, anti-reflux surgery can cure GERD for most patients, including regurgitation, trouble swallowing and voice changes.
+A number of patients with GERD may be appropriate candidates for surgical treatment with an anti-reflux procedure.
+This procedure tightens the valve located between the stomach and the esophagus, called the lower esophageal sphincter, which prevents the stomach contents and acid from refluxing back into the esophagus.
+Unlike medications that provide only symptomatic heartburn relief, anti-reflux surgery can stop GERD symptoms for most patients, including regurgitation, trouble swallowing and voice changes.